 - Salt, to taste

-- Butter, melted, or a simple tomato sauce
+- Butter, melted, or a store-bought or homemade simple tomato sauce

-- 2. Dump 1 cup flour, egg, and a pinch salt into the potato mixture.
+Dump 1 cup flour, egg, and a pinch salt onto the potatoes.
 Knead the mixture until a soft, smooth, elastic dough forms, adding just enough of the remaining 3/4 cup flour to keep the dough from sticking.
-(Be careful with the ratio of potato to flour: If there is too much flour, the gnocchi will be hard; if there is too much potato, the gnocchi will tend to fall apart while cooking.)
 Taste a little dough to make sure there’s enough salt.
 If not, work in a little more salt with your hands.

-- 4. To cook the gnocchi, bring a large pot of slightly salted water to a boil.
-Add the gnocchi to the water, a few at a time, and cook until they float to the surface.
-Do not overcook the gnocchi or they’ll fall apart.
-Use a slotted spoon to remove the gnocchi as soon as they rise to the surface, allowing any excess water to fall back into the pot.
-Transfer the gnocchi to a warm serving dish or platter and add the butter or sauce.
-Serve immediately.
+- 7. Use a slotted spoon to remove the gnocchi as soon as they rise to the surface, allowing any excess water to drip back into the pot, and then transfer the gnocchi to a warm dish or platter and add the butter or sauce.
+Devour immediately.

 Recipe Testers Reviews